KhoaNguyen-HCMUS/KhoaNguyen-HCMUS/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=&weight=600&pause=1000&width=435&lines=Hello%2C+I'm+Khoa)](https://git.io/typing-svg)

-🎓 I'm a second-year Information Technology student at the University of Science, Vietnam National University - Ho Chi Minh City (VNU-HCM).
+🎓 I'm a third-year Information Technology student at the University of Science, Vietnam National University - Ho Chi Minh City (VNU-HCM).

 🚀 I'm a software developer with a passion for continuous learning and exploring new technologies.
 Currently, I'm diving deep into cutting-edge frameworks and tools, eager to expand my knowledge and apply it to real-world projects.